• Latest

 The ground for disqualification, however, was their absence from the Assembly when the State Budget and the Finance Bill were being put to vote, defying a party whip, which according to the Speaker amounted to voluntarily giving up membership of the party, thereby attracting disqualification under the anti-defection law.
 The MLAs challenged the decision in the Supreme Court and later resigned, resulting in by-elections in the state.

 In the March 16 Rajya Sabha election for four seats from Odisha, BJP-backed independent candidate Dilip Ray emerged victorious, defeating the BJD-Congress’ common candidate, Dr Datteswar Hota, despite the Opposition bloc appearing to hold sufficient numbers on paper.
-Cross-voting by at least eight BJD MLAs and three Congress MLAs in favour of Ray played a decisive role in altering the outcome, allowing the BJP to secure additional representation in the Upper House.
+Cross-voting by eight BJD MLAs and three Congress MLAs in favour of Ray played a decisive role in altering the outcome, allowing the BJP to secure additional representation in the Upper House.

 The Odisha Pradesh Congress Committee (OPCC) suspended three of its MLAs — Ramesh Chandra Jena (Sanakhemundi), Dasarathi Gomango (Mohana), and Sofia Firdous (Barabati-Cuttack) — for defying the party whip and engaging in anti-party activities.
 Labelling their actions as a “betrayal”, it also petitioned Speaker Surama Padhy to disqualify them under the Tenth Schedule of the Constitution.